MariaWritesCode/SpacedRepetitionsApp/README.md

 ### Overview
 Spaced repetition is a study technique of repeating study material in intervals.
 You can read more about the technique [here](https://en.wikipedia.org/wiki/Spaced_repetition).

-This is my attempt of writing a .NET 5 / Blazor application for spaced repetitions using:
+This is my attempt (during [Tech Leaders Program](https://techleaders.eu/)) of writing a .NET 5 / Blazor application for spaced repetitions using:

 * .NET 5 backend with Entity Framework Core, Redis on Azure, Azure Functions (tbd, for revision-notification mechanism), SQL Server
 * Blazor for front end